micros-romanvelrey/gps-denied-drone-navigation-visual-slam-ompl/README.md

 4. Import of the processed reconstruction into CoppeliaSim.
 5. Collision-aware motion planning using OMPL planners.
 6. Target-following execution and quantitative evaluation.

+## Supplementary simulations and trajectory executions are available in the following video playlist:

+[YouTube playlist link]

+The videos provide visual examples of the planned trajectories and target-following executions for the evaluated OMPL planners.